Cultivating Hemianthus Callitrichoides Emersed

 Emersed (Dry Start) or Submersed?

-I started cultivating HC emersed rather than submersed for the planted tank for three important reasons:
+I opted to cultivate HC emersed rather than submersed for three key reasons:

 Tank and Lighting